mbeddr/mps-platform-docs/src/doc/docs/reference/exceptions.md

     A [runtime solution](https://www.jetbrains.com/help/mps/getting-the-dependencies-right.html#addingexternaljavaclassesandjarstoaproject-runtimesolutions) couldn't be loaded.
     The plugin containing the solution was not installed / the dependency was not fetched and added as a library.

-!!! error "Runtime module x is not a solution."
+!!! failure "Runtime module x is not a solution."

     The added runtime module is a language or other type of module.
 Add a module of type solution instead.